operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 The handler itself (see ``sso.org.operaton.bpm.extension.keycloak.showcase.KeycloakLogoutHandler``) takes care of sending an appropriate redirect to Keycloak.
 The redirect URI will look similar to
 ``http://<keycloak-server>/realms/operaton/protocol/openid-connect/logout?redirect_uri=http://<operaton-server>/operaton``.

 So the logout button now redirects to the Keycloak logout URL which then redirects back to the Operaton Cockpit.
-Because we're not authenticated any more, Spring Security will then start a new authentication flow.
+Because we're not authenticated anymore, Spring Security will then start a new authentication flow.

 #### Logout URL for Keycloak versions < 18.0.0